JohnSnowLabs/spark-nlp/docs/en/annotators.md

 - setDictionary(path, keyDelimiter, valueDelimiter, readAs, options): Path and options to lemma dictionary, in lemma vs possible words format. readAs can be LINE_BY_LINE or SPARK_DATASET. options contain option passed to spark reader if readAs is SPARK_DATASET.

 **Example:**

+Refer to the [Lemmatizer](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.Lemmatizer) Scala docs for more details on the API.

 {% highlight python %}
 lemmatizer = Lemmatizer() \